necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 4.4.4 Output
 ^^^^^^^^^^^^

-Finally, we combine the values and print them to the screen
+Finally, we combine the values and print them to the screen.

 .. code:: ipython